vrothberg/troll/README.md

 Here's a rather verbose step-by-step guide how to use Troll in the Linux kernel.

 Let's assume we are a Linux USB developer; we integrated a bunch of changes and now want to do some build tests before issuing run-time tests.
 Instead of using a pre-defined set of configs which are likely not to cover newly integrated code, we can use Undertaker to generate a set of configurations that Troll merges afterwards.
 Note that configs generated by Undertaker are also known as **partial configurations**, since only such config options that are relevant to enable the #ifdef blocks in the respective source files are considered.
+Those configs will not compile unless being *expanded*, for instance via ```$ KCONFIG_ALLCONFIG=/path/to/partial/config make allyesconfig ```.

 ## Step 1: Finding a Set of Files